How to Make a Build

 Esper (Ego)

-Primary Esper builds are certainly not recommended because of the general unreliability of using nothing but mental mutations as your weapons.
+Esper builds are certainly not recommended because of the general unreliability of using nothing but mental mutations as your weapons.
 Since

 Esper powers require no skill investment whatsoever, you should instead have these powers as your secondary style.
 But, if you are bent on using mental mutations as your primary weapon, be ready to take things very slowly in order to allow your damage to come back online and relying on your secondary when enemies get too close while you're on cooldown.

-Secondary Esper builds are fantastic because they allow you to focus on your primary style entirely.
+Esper builds are fantastic because they allow you to focus on your primary style entirely.
 The downside is that while they don't require any skill investment, they do require attribute investment.
 This leaves secondary

 Esper builds to pair extremely well with primary ranged builds since ranged combat only involves 1 attribute and many